snavruzov/pdf-to-markdown/README.md

 - **Text Extraction**: Uses [PyMuPDF](https://pymupdf.readthedocs.io/) and [pymupdf4llm](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/index.html) to extract text, tables, and images from PDFs when possible.
 - **Fallback to LLM-based OCR**: If text extraction is incomplete (e.g., for scanned pages, complex tables, or images), the plugin automatically falls back to an LLM-based OCR service.
 This ensures that even non-searchable or image-based content is converted to Markdown.
+- **Enhanced Table Detection**: Incorporates a `TableDetectionInterface` allowing for sophisticated table detection (e.g., using an LLM via `LLMBasedTableDetector`).
+If tables are detected on a page initially deemed readable by heuristics, that page is re-routed for full OCR to ensure accurate table extraction.
 - **Table and Image Handling**: Tables and images are extracted and, if necessary, described or transcribed using the LLM OCR backend.
 - **Correctness First**: The plugin prioritizes extracting _everything_ from the PDF, even if this means slower processing due to LLM calls for OCR or table/image understanding.

 ## How It Works

 1. **Text Extraction**: For each page, the plugin first attempts to extract text, tables, and images using PyMuPDF and pymupdf4llm.
-2. **Heuristics for OCR**: If a page is detected as non-readable (e.g., scanned, mostly images, or simulated text), it is sent to the LLM-based OCR service for processing.
+2. **Heuristics and Table Detection for OCR**: A page is sent for OCR if:
+    a.
+It's detected as non-readable by standard heuristics (e.g., scanned, mostly images, simulated text).
+    b.
+Or, if standard heuristics pass, but a configured `TableDetectionInterface` (like the default `LLMBasedTableDetector` if an LLM is set up) detects the presence of tables on the page.
+This helps catch subtle text-based tables that might otherwise be missed.
 3. **LLM OCR Fallback**: The plugin uses a configurable LLM client (such as OpenAI's GPT-4o) to perform OCR and generate Markdown for images, tables, and non-readable content.
 4. **Combining Results**: All extracted and OCR'd content is merged into a single Markdown output, with clear page and section boundaries.